marttinn/safari-lightsaber/README.md

 It will make sounds once you shake it and follow the cursor.

-Made entirely for fun and educational purposed based on work of [FranPR9](https://twitter.com/FranPR9) that created the lightsaber in js.
-(He's working on the safari extesion right as you are reading this ;))
+Made entirely for fun and educational purposed based on work of [FranPR9](https://github.com/FranPR9) that created the lightsaber in js.
+(He's working on the chrome extension right as you are reading this ;))

 We both are working in [Akademio right now](http://www.akademio.xyz) please be an early adopter ;)